saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/docker.md

 }
 ```

-## Running the Sauce Connect Docker in the nginx Server
+## Running the Sauce Connect Docker with a nginx Server

 The `docker-compose.yaml` file below shows how to run Sauce Connect Docker in the nginx server.
+This is an example where you can use the tunnel while launching a Desktop or Web Mobile test, then go to the url 'nginx'.
+Sauce Connect Proxy will route you to the nginx container!

 The Sauce Connect Proxy sits adjacent to the `nginx:latest` instance: you can reach the nginx service from Sauce Labs by going to nginx (if you run it as is).
 You can also provide a name to the container with [container_name](https://docs.docker.com/compose/compose-file/compose-file-v3/#container_name).